AI Scan of Calories in Egg

 For competitive athletes and dedicated fitness enthusiasts, the humble egg represents the undisputed benchmark for rapid muscle tissue recovery.
 The precise biological value (BV) of a whole cooked egg sits firmly at 100, meaning the specific amino acid profile is perfectly optimized for human cellular absorption.
 Specifically, eggs provide massive concentrations of leucine, the primary branched-chain amino acid (BCAA) strictly responsible for actively triggering the mTOR metabolic pathway, which directly initiates deep muscle protein synthesis following intense physical resistance training.

-Interestingly, the physical cooking methodology profoundly alters this biological absorption rate.
-Consuming raw eggs—popularized heavily by classic bodybuilding culture—drastically reduces the total protein bioavailability to roughly 50%.
-The sustained application of thermal heat during boiling, poaching, or light scrambling effectively denatures the complex folded protein structures, allowing your gastrointestinal tract to effortlessly absorb and utilize over 90% of the available amino acids.
+Interestingly, the physical cooking methodology notably alters this biological absorption rate.
+Consuming raw eggs—popularized heavily by classic bodybuilding culture—significantly reduces the total protein bioavailability to roughly 50%.
+The sustained application of thermal heat during boiling, poaching, or light scrambling effectively denatures the complex folded protein structures, allowing your gastrointestinal tract to quickly absorb and utilize over 90% of the available amino acids.

 The Choline and Cognitive Connection